ansible/ansible-builder/docs/index.rst

 Execution Environments
 ----------------------

 Execution environments are container images that serve as Ansible `control nodes`_.
 An execution environment contains:

 - Python
 - Ansible-core
 - Ansible-runner
-- Ansible Collections, if needed
+- Ansible Collections (anything you install with ``ansible-galaxy``)
 - Python packages (anything you install with ``pip``)
 - System packages (anything you install with ``dnf``, ``yum``, ``apt``, or other package managers)
 - Other content you select and install